InternetPrivacyGuy/VPN/README.md

 ## PrivateTunnel

 ## PrivateVPN
+PrivateVPN is an affordable service with an excellent reputation.
+It manages a compact network of 150+ self-owned servers in 59 countries at more than 80 different locations.

+This Sweden-based provider is committed to ensuring its users’ privacy and security.
+Although subject to 14-Eyes jurisdiction, PrivateVPN can’t turn over your data as it doesn’t log any.
+The simple, easy-to-use apps come with AES-256 encryption and support for multiple protocols, including industry standard OpenVPN.

 ## ProtonVPN
 ProtonVPN is a virtual private network service provider operated by the Swiss company ProtonVPN AG.
 The company is a subsidiary of Proton Technologies AG, the company behind the email service ProtonMail.